harshahari8/LeicesterLeagueAnalytics_15-16/README.md

 ## Data Description

 ### 1. Data
 Encompasses the entire data journey, from initial extraction to exploratory data analysis (EDA) and visualizations.
-The collection of Jupyter notebook files within this directory meticulously documents each step of the process.
+The collection of Jupyter notebook files within this directory documents each step of the process.
 Data extraction, data preprocessing, and the generation of insightful visualizations are systematically presented, offering transparency into the analytical journey.

 ### 2. Tables
 Contains the tables extracted from the data collection process.
 These tables play a foundational role throughout the project.
 Organized and structured for optimal analysis, these tables provide the data backbone upon which the entire analysis is built.